hbctraining/Intro-to-R/lessons/08_ggplot2.md

 }
 ```

-Let's suppose we always wanted our theme to include the following:
+Now, let's suppose we always wanted our theme to include the following:

 ```r
 theme_bw() +